po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/26-Stu_ObjDestructuring/README.md

-# Object Destructuring
+# 🏗️ Implement and Recognize Object Destructuring

-In this activity, we will use ES6 object destructuring to pull out object data into variables.
+Work with a partner to implement the following user story:

+* As a developer, I want to know how to use destructuring assignment syntax to pluck out data from arrays or objects

+## Acceptance Criteria

+* It's done when I have opened `index.js` and reviewed the existing code.

+* It's done when I use destructuring assignment so that each `console.log` statement logs out the value properly.

+## 💡 Hints

+We have likely seen destructuring more than we think in our everyday lives as developers.
+Is there an import statement that you can remember in a previous exercise that uses this syntax?

-## Instructions
+## 🏆 Bonus

-* Open the [Unsolved](Unsolved) folder and write ES6 destructuring code to make all of the console.log's print successfully.
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

+Write an object of your own and then log each key value pair using object destructuring.

+Use [Google](https://www.google.com) or another search engine to research this.

 ---

-© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.